-It is important to keep in mind that when it comes to family-based immigration, the same rules apply as with couples of the opposite sex.
+It is important to keep in mind that when it comes to same-sex couples immigration in Rhode Island, the same rules apply as with couples of the opposite sex.
 For example, Adjustment of Status, a process by which a foreign national can adjust to become a permanent resident within the United States, still only applies for partners of U.S. citizens.

 The implementation of the U.S. Supreme Court ruling does not affect the family preference or immediate relative categories already created or create new categories under the Immigration Code.